malbernaz/bevy_lit/README.md

 **Note:** `bevy_lit` is not yet available as a crate on [crates.io](https://crates.io/).

-To use it, you can clone the repository directly from GitHub if you want to fine tune the library to your needs, or add the repo toe your `Cargo.lock`:
+To use it, you can clone the repository directly from GitHub, if you want to fine tune the library to your needs, or add the repo to your `Cargo.lock`:

 ```toml
 [dependencies]